Famguy/PetCare/README.md

     python manage.py runserver

 ## What all can you do with it?
-* Search for animal related service at a given address or at your present location
+* Search for animal related service at your present location (If you allow Geolocation)
+* Alternatively search at any given address using autocomplete feature
 * See all the services in a single map and get a list of services
 * For each service, get detailed information (address, contact details, etc.)
 * Get directions to the animal service from any place of your choice (Search includes autocomplete feature)